NickBot-dev/azure-network-protocols/README.md

 </p>
 <p>
-Observe RDP Traffic(Remote Desktop Protocol).
-In Wireshark, we type "rdp" in the search bar, followed by pressing "enter", in order to filter for RDP Traffic only.
-RDP is used for remotely connecting one computer to another, gaining a Remote Desktop Graphical User Interface (GUI).
+Observe RDP Traffic (Remote Desktop Protocol).
+In Wireshark, we type "rdp" in the search bar, followed by pressing "enter", in order to filter for RDP traffic only.
+RDP or Remote Desktop Protocol, is used for remotely connecting from one computer to another, gaining a Remote Desktop Graphical User Interface (GUI).
 RDP uses TCP Port: 3389
 </p>
 <br />